talkpython/100daysofweb-with-python-course/days/009-012-modern-apis-with-fastapi/readme.md

 def some_action(start_index):
 ```

 But this is a string and index implies an integer.
-We could cast it ourselves, but FastAPI does that for us with validation by simply specifying the type in code, some_action(start_index: **int**):
+We could parse it ourselves, but FastAPI does that for us with validation by simply specifying the type in code, some_action(start_index: **int**):

 ```python
 @api.get('/{start_index}')